ahs2202/cressp/README.md

 For T-cell cross-reactive epitope prediction, CRESSP uses **MHCflurry 2** to predict MHC binding affinity values of aligned peptides.
-Before using CRESSP, MHCflurry 2 models and datasets should be downloaded by executing following command:
+Before using CRESSP, MHCflurry 2 models and datasets should be downloaded by executing the following command:

 ```shell
 mhcflurry-downloads fetch